PsuAstro528/lab7-start/README.md

 Once the parallel job runs successfully, use git to add, commit and push it to your GitHub repository.
 And if it's taking a while to start, then you can skip ahead to step 8 or 9 (and come back to finish this step later after your parallel job has completed).

-8. Next, test the parallel code (using multiple cores each on a different compute node).
+8. Next, test the parallel code (using multiple cores, each on a different compute node).
 Look over the file [ex1_parallel_multinode.slurm](ex1_parallel_multinode.slurm) and note how it differs from [ex1_serial.slurm](ex1_serial.slurm) and [ex1_parallel_1node.slurm](ex1_parallel_1node.slurm) .
 Then inspect Inspect [setup_slurm_manager.jl](setup_slurm_manager.jl) to see how we're adding the worker processors assigned by slurm.
 Then submit a batch job using
  ```sh
  sbatch ex1_parallel_multinode.slurm
  ```

-If you're interested, you can try changing the number of cores or nodes requested.
+If you're interested, you can try changing the number of cores or nodes requested or other Slurm job parameters.

 ### Submitting & Running a Job Array